DegreeBachelor of Science with a major in Dental Hygiene

 - Academic transcripts must reflect an overall high school grade point average (GPA) of 2.5, in addition to a GPA of 2.5 in all science and math courses.
 College GPA will be considered only if applicant has completed at least 15 semester hours.

-- Scholastic Achievement Test (SAT) scores must be submitted.
+- Scholastic Achievement Test (SAT) scores are optional but highly recommended.

 - A health record must be submitted which indicates specific findings regarding applicant's complete physical exam.

 - Complete the Application.